GraniteGobbler/de2-project/README.md

   <img src="img/BATT Meas Circuit_2.svg" alt="Schematic of battery discharging circuit"/>
 </p>

 The discharging circuit consists of a IRF8010 MOSFET as a switch that is controlled by a BC557 BJT.
 The base of the BJT is connected via 10 kΩ resistor to the `PB0` digital pin.
 A red LED is turned on when the BJT is switched.
 The circuit resistance has to be measured separately, as we are using only a single analog pin for voltage measurement.
+The schematic was made in [Falstad Circuit Simulator](https://www.falstad.com/circuit/circuitjs.html).

 The battery capacity measurement is slightly skewed, because of how we measure internal resistance of the cell, which is calculated 3 seconds after the measurement is started.
 This approach is **not** the most accurate, but very simple and requires no muxing of the ADC inputs which could lead to timing inconsistencies.